Meet the cast of Netflix drama White Lines - from present day to flashbacks

 A woman seeks answers for her brother's death in this hotly anticipated new series.

-Ibiza has a reputation all over the world for being home to some amazing parties and night clubs, but a new Netflix series reveals a darker side to the idyllic island.
+White Lines whisks you away from your lockdown surroundings to the beautiful scenery (and outrageous parties) of Ibiza, for a wild murder mystery from the creator of Money Heist.

-White Lines stars Laura Haddock as a librarian from Manchester who flies out to the island when her brother’s body is discovered there, 20 years since his initial disappearance.
+The series stars Laura Haddock as a Mancunian woman who flies out to the island when her brother, once-legendary DJ Axel Collins, is discovered there, 20 years since his initial disappearance.

-She takes it upon herself to investigate what happened to him, in a new crime drama from Money Heist creator Alex Pina.
+She takes it upon herself to find out exactly what happened to him, but the investigation will take her to some dark and dangerous places, while calling into question everything she thought she wanted from her life.

 Here’s everything you need to know about the cast and characters in Netflix’s White Lines…